open-metadata/OpenMetadata/docs/integrations/connectors/bigquery/README.md

 To correct this problem, follow the procedure [Try OpenMetadata in Docker](../../../overview/run-openmetadata/) to deploy OpenMetadata.

-Then re-run the metadata ingestion workflow in [Run BigQuery Ingestion Workflow](./#run-ingestion-workflow)
+Then re-run the metadata ingestion workflow in[ Run BigQuery Connector](./#run-bigquery-ingestion-workflow)